computproteomics/ProteoMaker/README.md

 The following values and distribution are collected and will be used for comparing the results

 #### Peptide level
-- [X] Number of peptides counting both modified and non-modified
+- [X] Total number of peptides counting both modified and non-modified (TODO: check whether fixed PTMs (e.g. carbidomethylations) are count as PTM)
-- [X] Number of proteins (total of different proteins, shared count as multiples)
+- [X] Number of proteins (total of different proteins, the shared ones count as multiples) (TODO: is it number of unique accessions?)
-- [X] Proportion of unique peptides
+- [X] Proportion of unique peptides (TODO: PTMs?
+Take stripped sequences only?)
+- [X] TODO: Total number of unique stripped sequences
-- [X] Proportion of shared peptides
+- [X] Proportion of shared peptides (TODO: redundant?)
 - [X] Percentage missingness
 - [X] AUC of ROC curve for correct differentially regulated features
 - [X] TPR (found proportion of correct differentially regulated peptides, FDR < 0.05/0.01)
 - [X] True FDR for estimated FDR of 0.01/0.05
-- [X] Proportion of miscleaved peptides
+- [X] Proportion of miscleaved peptides (TODO: redundant?)
 - [X] Proportion of cleaved peptides (per number of miscleavages)
+- [X] TODO: Retention time range (max-min)
+- [X] TODO: Dynamic range (max-min on log-scale)
+- [X] TODO: Number of accepted PSMs (count scan numbers)
+- [X] TODO: (only in silico) mean of std. dev. within replicates (on log-scale)
+- [X] TODO: Distribution of quantitative values, how assymmetric (skewness)

 #### Protein level
 - [X] Number of quantified protein groups